Rome Travel Guide

 - Anchor option: Pantheon

-- Fill: Trevi early/late, Piazza Navona, Campo de’ Fiori, cafés
+- Fill: Trevi early or late, Piazza Navona, Campo de’ Fiori, cafés

 - Best for: dense sightseeing with minimal transit